Small Cell Lung Cancer: The Basics

 Often, these treatments are used:

-- Surgery is not usually used for small-cell lung cancers unless the cancer is found very early on.
+- Surgery is usually only used for SCLC if it is found early.

 - A combination of chemotherapy/immunotherapy and radiation therapy is often given.